L4wr3nd/2025_PROJECTS/README.md

 The goal of this repository is to present a sample of my skills in areas of data analysis and modeling.
 The repository includes 3 projects with brief descriptions presented below.
 Detailed descriptions can be found inside their notebooks.
 The scope of work and level of details were settled based on amount of available time.
 <ol>
   <li><b>Wind speed distribution fitting</b></li>
 The goal was to try to fit selected distributions to wind speed data acquired from a NASA website.
-The project includes among others: data preparation, statistical data analysis, distributions fitting using method of moments and maximum likelihood estimation, distribution fitting evaluation, optimisation using derivatives (local maximum).
+The project includes among others: data preparation, statistical data analysis, distribution fitting using method of moments and maximum likelihood estimation, distribution fitting evaluation, optimisation using derivatives (local maximum).
   <li><b>Wind turbine modeling</b></li>
 In this project a wind turbine was modeled based on the same meteorological data as used in the above project.
 The turbine modeling included 3 scenarios: turbine with perfect orientation towards wind direction, fixed position, and fully rotatable with fixed yaw misalignment error.
 The project includes among others: data preparation, wind turbine modeling, component vector calculation, energy production optimisation, models comparison.
   <li><b>Monte Carlo simulations on PLN/EUR exchange rate - IN PROGRESS</b></li>
 The goal of this work is to test several Monte Carlo methods on PLN/EUR exchange rate log returns in order to analyse exchange rate volatility over a 1-year horizon.
-The project includes among others: downloading data via an API, data preprocessing, exploratory data analysis, identyfing relevant data range, bootstrap, geometric Brownian motion, statistical distributions, hypothesis testing, distributions fitting, distribution fitting evaluation.
+The project includes among others: downloading data via an API, data preprocessing, exploratory data analysis, identyfing relevant data range, bootstrap, geometric Brownian motion, statistical distributions, hypothesis testing, distribution fitting, distribution fitting evaluation.
 </ol>

 Apart from the projects included in the depository, I planned more of them.
 However, these project are on hold due to lack of time.
 Such projects are: